 Florence Food Tours

 Remember our tasty Testaccio tour of all the great foodie spots in that Roman neighbourhood?
 Well, you can have a similar divine dining experience with an Eating Europe tour of Florence.
-Food tours are a great way to get an idea about where to eat in Florence.
+Food tours are a GREAT way to get an idea about where to eat in the city, even if you’re only planning on spending two days in Florence.

 Set off as the sun gets low and be introduced to some of the best restaurants and wine bars in Florence.
 Sip cocktails at aperitivo o’clock, savour artisanal truffle cheese and cured local meats, and learn (then eat) how to cook the famous Florentine steak, the Bistecca alla Fiorentina.